List of Bewitched characters: Charlie Leach

 Charlie Leach (Robert Strauss) is a conniving private investigator who attempts to blackmail Samantha, with disastrous results, in "Follow that Witch" and "Catnapped".
 In the former episode, he was working for a client of Darrin's who was considering hiring the advertising firm.
 In the latter episode, he caught Samantha using her powers.
 The Leaches were the reverse of the Kravitzes with Charlie convinced that Samantha was a witch, while his wife, Charmaine (Virginia Martin) was convinced that her husband was crazy.
 However, unlike the Kravitzes, Charlie used blackmail to get Samantha to give him what he wants, but it always backfired when Samantha used her powers to defeat him.
 After "Catnapped", despite Charlie's vow to return, he and Charmaine were never seen or spoken of again.

+Drunk

+The character "Drunk in Bar," played by Dick Wilson, was frequently seen offering Darrin advice at the bar or getting tangled up in one of Samantha's magical mishaps.
+Since he was often intoxicated, it seemed that his hallucinations were likely a result of the liquor, which led him to reach for another drink.
+Wilson is also widely recognized for his role in a series of TV commercials as a grocery store employee "Mr. Whipple", famously encouraging people not to "Squeeze the Charmin".
+Wilson appeared as various characters in a total of 18 episodes of "Bewitched" between 1965 and 1972.